At Lumiere Clinic, we diagnose and treat various skin lesions. We offer skin surgery for moles, skin tags, warty growths and other skin lesions.

-Skin surgery is performed by our Consultant Dermatologist and if deemed appropriate, can be performed on the same day.
+Skin surgery is performed by our Consultant Dermatologist or Plastic Surgeon and if deemed appropriate, can be performed on the same day.
 Our aim is to provide you with a hassle-free skin surgery journey to remove your unwanted skin lesions and get the best cosmetic outcome possible.

 A consultation is always recommended as it is best to have your moles or skin lesions of concern examined properly by a Dermatologist.
 We will need to go through your medical history to ensure that appropriate precautions are undertaken at your skin surgery.
 The most suitable removal methods will be discussed and they depend largely on the nature of the moles and skin lesions.

 A consultation costs £175 and this includes a full skin examination, discussion of most appropriate treatment options, pre- and post-surgical care, sun protection and mole monitoring advice.

 Yes, it is good practice to send removed moles /lesions for histology to confirm their nature.

 A mole can be removed by shave excision (flattened) or fully excised (cut out of the skin and fat).
 If a mole is raised and considered harmless, a shave excision can be sufficient.
 If a mole is flat or atypical, it is best to remove it with a full excision with a margin of skin around it.

 Skin surgery is usually performed under local anaesthetic.
 The main risks are bleeding, skin colour changes and scarring.
 Scarring can be minimised with certain methods of surgery and suturing.
 Infections and allergic reactions to the anaesthetic agents are rare.

 Wound healing can vary among individuals.
 Skin surgery on the head and neck area generally heals faster (1 to 2 weeks) than on parts of the body lower than the heart (such as the legs 2 to 4 weeks, or longer in those with varicose veins, leg swelling and certain medical conditions).